12 Ways to Get More Subscribers on YouTube

 Luckily, if you followed my advice in Tip #2 about building an in-house studio, scripting and creating well-done videos can easily become part of your weekly workflow.
 Consistency is key, because subscribers are not going to stay subscribed if you never update your channel or if you update 4 times in one week and then take a month-long hiatus.

 If you’re at all into SEO, you have likely heard of Moz.
-Moz does a great series called Whiteboard Fridays, with a weekly video that breaks down some SEO concept on a crisp whiteboard.
+Moz does a great series called Whiteboard Fridays, with a weekly video that breaks down some SEO concepts on a crisp whiteboard.

 Not only are these videos super-engaging and well produced, but they’re CONSISTENT.
 They are called Whiteboard Fridaysfor a reason.
 If you can nail down a re-occurring series like this, you’ll be golden for providing your subscribers consistent video content, leading you not only to keep current subscribers, but also attract new subscribers and increase video engagement.